Germany strives for climate neutrality

 Current use:

-- recultivated post-mining areas of the Jänschwalde open-cast mine in agricultural use
+- recultivated post-mining areas of the Jänschwalde opencast mine in agricultural use

 Approval procedure

-- according to the German Building Code (BauGB), a development plan must be drawn up.
-This contains a plan drawing (Part A) and textual provisions (Part B) and is enacted by resolution of the city council of Forst (Lausitz).
+- preparation of a development plan in accordance with the German Federal Building Code; contains plan drawing (Part A) and textual provisions (Part B); resolution by the city council of the City of Forst (Lausitz)

 Added value for the municipality

-- additional income opportunities for the municipal budget from renewable energy systems.
+- additional income opportunities for the municipal budget from renewable energy systems

 Cooperation with farmers